detekoi/compact-chat-overlay/README.md

 - **Community themes**: Create themes that match your community's inside jokes or channel memes.
 - **Experiment with variations**: If you like a generated theme but want tweaks, try adding adjectives like "darker," "pastel," or "vibrant" to your prompt.

+### Background Image Tips
+- For best results with background images, keep your chat overlay width between 320-400px
+- If you want a more minimal look, you can lower the opacity to make the background image subtle
+- For game-specific themes, try entering the exact game title for a themed background
+- Background images are optimized to not interfere with chat readability
+- Adjust text colors if needed to ensure good contrast with your background image

 ### Window Mode Tips
+- Use the **Background Opacity** slider for precise control over transparency
+- Try the **Border Radius** presets to match your stream's visual style
+- The **Box Shadow** presets can add depth and dimension to your chat overlay
-- Use the **Light** theme for an airy, bright overlay on top of your gameplay or camera.
+- Use the **Light** theme for an airy, bright overlay on top of your gameplay or camera
-- The **Live Preview** in settings helps visualize changes before applying them.
+- The **Live Preview** in settings helps visualize changes before applying them
-- For better readability, keep font sizes between 12-16px.
+- For better readability, keep font sizes between 12-16px
-- Position the chat overlay where it won't overlap with important game elements.
+- Position the chat overlay where it won't overlap with important game elements
-- Try the **Cyberpunk** theme for a neon-style game streaming aesthetic.
+- Try the **Cyberpunk** theme for a neon-style game streaming aesthetic
-- For retro games or cozy streams, the **Natural** theme offers earthy, warm tones.
+- For retro games or cozy streams, the **Natural** theme offers earthy, warm tones
-- For dark gameplay, the **Transparent** theme is unobtrusive and helps chat messages stand out.
+- For dark gameplay, the **Transparent** theme is unobtrusive and helps chat messages stand out

 ### Font Selection Tips
 - For **retro or pixel art games**, try the "Press Start 2P" font.